sherwinchiu/submission-server/exercise-scripts/week2/week2-tests.md

 ### Grade Scheme

 User will ask for what percent grade you got, and translate it to a letter grade and print out the corresponding text.
+Use else-if statements.
+Follow the text exactly.

 A: 80 - 100
 B: 70 - 79